trasukg/utils-for-aprs/README.md

 2.2.9 - Fixed a framing error that caused some transmitted frames to not be recognized by the receiving device.
 2.2.10 - Eliminated usage of 'new Buffer(...)'.
+3.0.0 - Updated dependencies, including adoption of the new serialport options format for the SerialKISSFrameEndpoint.